nk38104/Data-structures-and-algorithms/README.md

 # Data-structures-and-algorithms

-These are my assignments from my college class Data structures and algorithms.
+These are my assignments for my college class Data structures and algorithms.

 Learned to:<br>
    1.define static and dynamic data structures and standard algorithms to work with them (stack, heap, arrays, lists, trees, graphs, hash      tables, sorting and searching algorithms, min-max algorithms)<br>